apache/flink-kubernetes-operator/docs/content/docs/operations/helm.md

 ```

 ## Advanced customization techniques
 The Helm chart does not aim to provide configuration options for all the possible deployment scenarios of the Operator.
-There are use cases for injecting common tools and/or sidecars in most enterprise environments that simply cannot be covered by public Helm charts.
+There are use cases for injecting common tools and/or sidecars in most enterprise environments that cannot be covered by public Helm charts.

 Fortunately, [post rendering](https://helm.sh/docs/topics/advanced/#post-rendering) in Helm gives you the ability to manually manipulate manifests before they are installed on a Kubernetes cluster.
 This allows users to use tools like [kustomize](https://kustomize.io) to apply configuration changes without the need to fork public charts.